Screening for Choice Sets: Analysis

 \subsection{Complete Information Benchmark}

-The agent in our model not only has private information about what technology is available, but also has private access to these technologies.
-To highlight the difference between these two elements, we start with the complete information benchmark where the principal's prior $F$ has a degenerate support $\techs=\{ T_0 \}$.
+The agent in our model not only has private information about what technology is available but also has private access to these technologies.
+To highlight the difference between these two elements, we start with the complete information benchmark where the principal's prior $\dist$ has a degenerate support $\types_{\dist}=\{ \type^* \}$ for a fixed and commonly known type $\type^*$.

-Ideally, the principal wants the agent to report $T_0$, after which the principal can select her favorite choice.
-However, because the agent has private access to the technologies, he can choose to report only a subset $T'\subseteq T$, which limits the principal's choice set.
-This highlights the first difference between our framework and the standard Myersonian framework: even in the complete information benchmark, the agent can and may directly affect the principal's payoff by changing the principal's available options.
+Ideally, the principal wants the agent to report $\type^*$, after which the principal can select her favorite choice.
+However, because the agent has private access to the technologies, he can choose to report only a subset $\type\subseteq \type^*$, which limits the principal's choice set.
+This highlights the first difference between our framework and the standard Myersonian framework: even in the complete information benchmark, the agent can directly affect the principal's payoff by changing the principal's available options.

-To discipline the agent's strategic selection of technologies, it is without loss of generality for the principal to use the ``shoot the agent'' mechanism.
-That is, the principal commits to minimizing the agent's payoff whenever the agent reports $T\neq T_0$.
+To discipline the agent's strategic selection of technologies, it is without loss of generality for the principal to use the ``shoot-the-agent'' mechanism.
+That is, the principal commits to minimizing the agent's payoff whenever the agent reports $T\neq \type^*$.
 The value of this minimum payoff is clearly decreasing in $T$ in set inclusion.
-Thus, among all $T \neq T_0$, the best choice for the agent is to report nothing: $T'= \{ \default\}$.
+Thus, among all $T \neq \type^*$, the best choice for the agent is to report the default: $T= \default$.
 The corresponding value $\utilmin$, where

 is the minimum value that the principal has to offer to the agent on the equilibrium path to ensure that he reports $T$ truthfully.
-Therefore, we formally define the ``shoot the agent'' mechanism as
+Therefore, we formally define the ``shoot-the-agent'' mechanism as